ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IUserWaypoint.rst

 IUserWaypoint
 =============

-.. py:class:: IUserWaypoint
+.. py:class:: ansys.stk.core.stkobjects.aviator.IUserWaypoint

    object

    Interface used to access a user waypoint in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IUserWaypoint

 Overview
 --------